Aidan-97/assortedprojects/README.md

 ![Screenshot of Anagram Game partial example playthrough.](/Other%20Projects/OP-Pics/Screenshot%202023-03-24%20185931.jpg)

+### Update (10/04/23):-
+New ReactJS mini-project added: 'Mock PL Transfer Window Info'.
+A list of tables displaying mock Premier League transfer window ins & outs, with this mock info fetched from a json file created with 'json-server'.
+Done as a small personal challenge in rendering objects via iterating through json data, so currently visually somewhat basic.
+Possible future updates would mostly include improved visuals (e.g. more clear, visually appealing version of net spend chart).

 ## Codility & Hackajob Practice Exercises
 Small programs, solutions to an assortment of programming practice exercises found on the Codility & Hackajob platforms.
 All of these were done in Java.